To understand the key differences between the two colour seasons, we have to first look at each one's colour dimensions:

 Both seasons can comfortably wear dark lip colours without looking like a vampire, but Dark Autumn cannot wear the cooler, more purplish colours of Winter.
 In contrast, Dark Winters fare better in cooler reds and purples than warmer ones.

-Although not exactly a dark purple (which would be the ideal colour to test), we can see here that the cooler pinkish-red doesn't sit well with Olivia.
-She looks much better in a slightly warmer red.
+We can see here that the cooler purple doesn't sit well with Freida.
+It pales her and stands out too much.
+Freida looks much better in a slightly warmer red.

-Halsey, on the other hand, can pull off the dark purple and looks amazing in it.
-The warmer red, though, drains her and diminishes her natural appearance.
+Lily, on the other hand, can pull off the dark purple and it doesn't look odd on her.
+The warmer red, though, diminishes her natural appearance.